firebolt-db/firebolt-db.github.io/docs/general-reference/bytea-data-type.md

 ### Importing `BYTEA` from external source

-The input format is splited between file formats:
+The input format for importing binary data from an external source depends on the external file format.

-**orc, parquet:**
+**For ORC or PARQUET files:**
-specific field type without annotation (utf-8 for example): BYTE_ARRAY (binary) - will import the bytes exactly as they are in the source. all the other types will be imported to the corresponding datatype (byte array with utf-8 annotation will be imported to text datatype) and then will be cast as if they will be used by SQL function cast (example `cast('abcd' as bytea)`)
+For a specific field type without annotation (utf-8 for example): BYTE_ARRAY (binary), bytes will be imported exactly as they are in the source.
+All the other types will be imported to the corresponding datatype (for example, BYTE_ARRAY with utf-8 annotation will be imported to `TEXT` data type) and then cast to type `BYTEA`.

-**csv, tsv, json:**
-read the input exactly as it is then runs the SQL function cast (example `cast('abcd' as bytea)`)
+**For CSV, TSV, or JSON files:**
+The input data are read exactly as they are in the source, and then cast to data type `BYTEA`.

+{: .note}
-note: json files must be utf-8 encoded however csv/tsv files are not, in that case there are two options: one is that the data starts with `\x` in that case it will throw error. second is that it is not starting with `\x` then it will just copy those bytes to the `BYTEA` column.
+JSON files must be utf-8 encoded; however CSV and TSV files are not, in that case there are two options: one is that the data starts with `\x` in that case it will throw error. second is that it is not starting with `\x` then it will just copy those bytes to the `BYTEA` column.